Skip to main content

 The Advantage - Book summary

 Organizational health refers to how well an institution’s components (e.g. strategy, culture, management, operations) fit together so it can function consistently as a whole.
 In this book, Patrick Lencioni presents 4 disciplines which can be used by business leaders to improve organizational health and build a strong foundation for success.
-In The Advantage summary, we’ll give an overview of organizational health and the 4 disciplines to build it.
+In this free version of The Advantage summary, you’ll get an overview of organizational health and the 4 disciplines to build it.

 Organizational health is like the glue that holds the parts of an organization together.
 A healthy organization enjoys high morale and productivity, while an unhealthy organization is plagued by politics, confusion and staff turnover.